Never Ever Let Anyone Register Your Website’s Domain Name on Your Behalf!

 Now imagine that your employee leaves your company on an unhappy note.
 Or let’s say that the relationship between you and your website designer gets frosty and you decide to find another designer.
 That could be the start of your troubles.
 In Cambodia or anywhere else.

 A disgruntled employee can easily decide not to hand over the domain name credentials to your company.
 Or your website designer might choose to frustrate you by taking control of your domain name.
 They might even fail to renew the domain name and let it expire.
-It will leave you in an awkward position to say the least.
+It will leave you in an awkward position, to say the least.

-That is why it is vital that as a website owner, you should register your domain names by your own, using your own email, address and passwords.
+That is why it is vital that as a website owner, you should register your domain names on your own, using your own email, address and passwords.
 Please do not delegate this task to someone else, as they might list it in their own name and refuse to hand it over to you later on.

 Furthermore, a change of domain’s name ownership is not a simple task as just changing an email address.
 The previous owner has first to “unlock” the domain at his registrar and then wait for about one week before the process is completed.
 In addition, there are some rules such as the registration has to be older than two months and not being less than 30 days close to its expiration.